Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02c_TaxKeys.md

 - *Percent / factor*
 Enter the applicable tax rate and factor in the corresponding fields.
-Click the drop-down list to select **+** or **-** if the booking is a net or a gross amount respectively.
+Click the drop-down list to select **+** or **-** if the posting is a net or a gross amount respectively.

 - *Accounts (VAT/input tax/VAT not due)*
-Enter the accounts where the applicable taxes are to be booked in the corresponding fields.
+Enter the accounts where the applicable taxes are to be posted in the corresponding fields.

 - *VAT-ID needed*
 Click the drop-down list to select the appropriate option (**Yes/No**).